netdata/netdata/README.md

 Of course you can enable, tweak or disable things.
 But by default, if netdata can connect to a web server you run on your systems, it will automatically collect all performance metrics.
-This happens for all plugins.
+This happens for all data collection plugins when technically possible.
 It will also automatically collect all available system values for CPU, memory, disks, network interfaces, QoS (with labels if you also use [FireQOS](http://firehol.org/)), etc.
 Even for processes that do not offer performance metrics, it will automatically group the whole process tree and provide metrics like CPU usage, memory allocated, opened files, sockets, disk activity, swap activity, etc per application group.